rrreeezzz/rrreeezzz.github.io/_posts/2018-03-02-pragyan-ctf-old-school-hack.markdown

  0x00400b15           mov  byte [rax + 0x24], 0
  0x00400b19           jmp  0x400cb8
 {% endhighlight %}
-The first three lines will jump to one of these pattern, for instance to 0x00400ad3 if we choose the first option.
+The first three lines will jump to one of these patterns, for instance to 0x00400ad3 if we choose the first option.
 It clearly constructs a string which is placed just after our first input in the stack...
 Seems like a buffer overflow exploitation.
 This is in little endian so the string is:
  {% highlight html %}
 0x3037303838356132 + 0x3566356538656130 + 0x6339666439616331 + 0x6436353334346135 + 0x7461642e =
 38303730326135386535663530616538646639633163613933353664356134342E646174 =
 80702a58e5f50ae8df9c1ca9356d5a44.dat
 {% endhighlight %}
-It also add a null byte at the end, to terminate the string (0x00400b15).
+It also adds a null byte at the end, to terminate the string (0x00400b15).
 Then, it jumps just before **print_record** again.

-A quick look at this function seems to show that it first checks the lenght of a string (the one it just constructs?), compare it to 36 (0x24) (which is the size of the constructed string again), and if it's not equal quit the function.
+A quick look at this function seems to show that it first checks the lenght of a string (the one it just constructed?), compares it to 36 (0x24) (which is the size of the constructed string again), and if it's not equal quits the function.
 Otherwise it will try to open the file and print what's inside (**fopen** and **fread**).

 For the option 7, it constructs the string "flag.txt".
 We can now easily assume that the flag is in this file.